MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/faqs-oppty-summary.md

 ## What are the limitations of this feature?
 How can users minimize the impact of the limitations when using the system?

-The retrieved customer information may be limited to the data available in the CRM system or external sources, potentially missing recent developments, or contextual nuances.
+The retrieved customer information is limited to the data available in the CRM system or external sources, potentially missing recent developments, or contextual nuances.

 To minimize the impact, users should supplement the retrieved information with their own knowledge and insights, actively engaging with the customer prior to the meeting to gather up-to-date details and ensure a comprehensive understanding.